 We are working to identify all barrier-free facilities, including campsites, in Alberta's provincial parks.

-The Cecile Buhl One-Kilometre Experience is meant to connect park users with facilities that offer differently-abled visitors a chance to experience some of Alberta’s parks.
+The Cecile Buhl One-Kilometre Experience is meant to connect park users with facilities that offer visitors with disabilities visitors a chance to experience some of Alberta’s parks.
 The experience itself varies, based on the appeal and constraints of each locale.
 The One-Kilometre Experience is not necessarily a continuous loop of trail but incorporates at least one accessible washroom and accessible parking.
 Accessibility audits were performed in summer 2016 to support facilities being designed and constructed to consider everyone’s needs.
 Construction based on the outcome of the audits will be completed from 2017-2020.

 For nearly a decade, Cecile Buhl volunteered her time as a Push-to-Open Nature Ambassador, and contributed her life experiences to some of the audits completed throughout Alberta’s parks.
 Sadly, Cecile passed away in November 2016.
 To honor her selfless contribution, Alberta Parks has named the One-Kilometre Experience in Cecile’s memory.
 A trail in Fish Creek Provincial Park is being named to recognize Cecile’s passion for life, and her willingness to take risks, try new things, and lead the way for Alberta Parks' approach to offering accessible opportunities throughout the province.